scrowley-Datirium/workflows-test/README.md

 2. [Upstreams](#upstreams): For designating what workflows generate outputs that some workflow can use as inputs.
 3. [Visual Plugins](#visualplugins-for-an-output-type-file): For added visualizations of output data within the SciDAP platform
 4. [Service Tags](#service-tags-for-workflows): For differentiating what kind of samples this workflow creates
+5. [sql query for input](#sql-for-input): How to allow user to dynamically create sql query based off of options (saved as string for cwl input)
 ---
 ### Metadata